 How do you enroll in direct deposit?

-If the option is available, the sender will need your consent and account information.
-You can usually submit banking information to the sender online or through a direct deposit form.
+If the option is available, you will need to provide your account information and consent to the organization or person paying you.
+You can usually submit banking information online or through a direct deposit form.

 Here’s what you typically need: